La Grande Illusion: Europe

+Although the film was recognized at the Venice Film Festival for "Best Artistic Ensemble" and was favored to win the Mussolini Cup for best foreign film in 1937, Benito Mussolini overruled the jury and prevented its win, prompting Jean Zay, then France's Minister of National Education and Fine Arts, to propose the creation of a French festival that would become the Festival de Cannes.

-After the film won a prize at the Venice Film Festival for "Best Artistic Ensemble" in 1937, and was nominated for the International Jury Cup, the Nazi Propaganda Minister Joseph Goebbels declared La Grande Illusion "Cinematic Public Enemy No. 1" and ordered the prints to be confiscated and destroyed.
-Fearing a decline in fighting morale, French authorities banned the film in 1940 pour la durée des hostilités (for the duration of hostilities).
-This ban was renewed by the German Propaganda-Abteilung in October of the same year.
-When the German Army marched into France in 1940 during World War II, Goebbels made sure that the film's prints and negative were among the first things seized by the Nazis, chiefly because of its anti-war message, and what were perceived as ideological criticisms pointed towards Germany on the eve of the Second World War.
+Nazi Propaganda Minister Joseph Goebbels declared La Grande Illusion "Cinematic Public Enemy No. 1" and ordered the prints to be confiscated and destroyed, with Vichy French authorities banning the film in 1940, pour la durée des hostilités (for the duration of hostilities) in an effort to appease Hitler just prior to the German occupation of France.
+When the German Army marched into France in May 1940, Goebbels ordered the film's prints and negative to be the first things seized by the Nazis, and the ban renewed by the German Propaganda-Abteilung in October of the same year.

-La Grande Illusion was a massive hit in France, with an estimated 12 million admissions.
+Despite the ban, La Grande Illusion became a massive hit in France, with an estimated 12 million admissions.